farisdurrani/mythics-devops-interview-2025/README.md

 # Programming Challenge

-Write a program in your favorite language to:
+Write a program in python to accept an interactive input keyword string and by using that read string , search through the data loaded from a json file : problem.json and print out the url name if a input string matches the name and/or description.

 # Terraform